-The most important thing to note is that Ibiza is not a crazy, drug-fueled party island for the entire year.
+The most important thing to note is that Ibiza is not a crazy, booze-fueled party island for the entire year.
 The ‘season’ runs from 18 May to 18 September, so if you aren’t into the huge party season then visiting outside these times is a great way to have a budget-friendly holiday in a gorgeous Spanish location.

 The island is quite small and it’s very easy to get around, rather than spending your days on the public bus the best way to see the island is by hired scooter.
 You can hire a scooter from Europcar for €27 for the day and at just €7 to fill the tank, it’s great value.

 Now that you’re mobile, you can easily navigate the many winding roads to see sleepy San Miguel, Benirras Beach and the Can Marca Caves or head to San Antoni for a cocktail at Cafe Del Mar, home of the original Chillout Sessions.
 The Hippy Markets at San Carles are worth the visit for good food and a spot of shopping.
-If you’re after some more beach time visit the gorgeous beaches to the south on your way to Es Vedra and the salt flats (Las Sallinas).
+If you’re after some more beach time visit the gorgeous beaches to the south, on your way to Es Vedra and the salt flats (Las Salinas).

-Of course tapas and sangria are the first things you think about when you picture Spain, so be sure not to miss out on consuming copious amounts of both!
+Of course, tapas and sangria are the first things you think about when you picture Spain, so be sure not to miss out on consuming copious amounts of both!
 Bide Bide located near Plaza Del Parque do amazing tapas.

 Plaza Del Parque is surrounded by great food and drink spots, stake out a seat at one of the bars with a litre of Sangria and watch the world go by.

-Lonely Planet’s Europe on a shoestring will direct you to The Croissant Show for breakfast, and with an amazing view of Dalt Villa it’s easy to see why.
+Lonely Planet’s Europe on a shoestring will direct you to The Croissant Show for breakfast, and with an amazing view of Dalt Villa and delicious food, it’s easy to see why.
 If you’re on a budget and just want a really good croissant and a really good coffee for €2-3 then head to Cafeteria Gran Via on Avenue Isidor Macabich – it doesn’t look like much from the outside, but get there at 8am for the best Croissant of your life.

 My five top tips for visiting Ibiza are: